 Simulations of Diversity Hiring

-2021-10-02 • 8 min read
+2021-10-02 • 7 min read

 (There are also likely regional differences here.
 Japanese companies, for example, seem to be much less willing than U.S. companies to employ people with an uncertain impact, even if their expected impact is higher than the safer choice.
-That is because Japanese workers are often employed for life, so false positives are more costly, whereas U.S. workers can more easily be fired.
+That is because Japanese workers are often employed for life, so false positives are more costly, whereas US workers can more easily be fired.
 Also in Japan, it seems hiring is often the responsibility of the human resources department alone, such that it will adopt a low-risk strategy in order to avoid blame for bad hires.
 On the other hand, there is also an association between employment protections and women workforce participation generally, though of course correlation is not causation, and the reverse relationship was found for temporary contracts.)

 Being curious about when we could expect big tech companies to reach something like gender parity, I created a Metaculus question asking just that.
 There are no predictions yet as the question has only been open since late yesterday evening.